Syntax-Err0r/Syntax-Err0r.github.io/docs/1Password_Extension_PostEx.md

 Red Teaming boiled down is always: get access -> pivot -> get more access until you get where you need to -> plunder.
 With everything moving to the magical cloud; browsers, and by proxy browser extensions can become single points of failure.
 So I wanted to think of ways to make life of post-execution easier in obtaining passwords now that well known methods like cookies/lsass are significantly harder to obtain.

-With the [rise in use in password managers](https://www.forbes.com/sites/tonybradley/2024/10/24/password-managers-the-essential-defense-against-todays-cyber-threats/) and the secrets they contained I felt that this would be a good start.
+With the [rise in use of password managers](https://www.forbes.com/sites/tonybradley/2024/10/24/password-managers-the-essential-defense-against-todays-cyber-threats/) and the secrets they contained I felt that this would be a good start.
 I chose 1Password because I am a customer but also have to assume almost all password manager extensions suffer from similar "flaws" as there has to be a way to obtain passwords locally/offline.
 For example, local KeePass DB's use [DPAPI in memory](https://keepass.info/help/base/security.html) once the safe is unlocked.

 ### Obtaining Master Password